 - Prepare pasta al dente according to the directions on the package.

-- Next, add 10 finely sliced garlic cloves, a pinch of salt and ¼ tsp red pepper flakes and cook down for a minute or two or until the garlic slightly softens - being careful not to let the garlic brown.
+- Next, add 10 finely sliced garlic cloves, a pinch of salt and ¼ teaspoon red pepper flakes and cook down for a minute or two or until the garlic slightly softens - being careful not to let the garlic brown.

-- Add the cooked strained pasta, ½ cup pasta water, and the remaining tbsp of salted butter.
+- Add the cooked strained pasta, ½ cup pasta water, and the remaining tablespoon of salted butter.
 Finish cooking for another 1-2 minutes over low heat or until the sauce is glossy and thoroughly coats each noodle.

 - Before serving toss once more with a handful of torn fresh basil, parmigiano cheese, balsamic glaze.
 Finish with a sprinkle of flaky salt and enjoy.